Manuel Margot Player Props: Rays vs. White Sox

 Manuel Margot At The Plate

-- Margot is batting .220 with two doubles, two home runs and three walks.
+- Margot is hitting .216 with two doubles, two home runs and three walks.

-- In 10 of 17 games this year, Margot has picked up at least one hit, including one game with multiple hits.
+- Margot has picked up a hit in 10 games this year (55.6%), including one multi-hit game.

-- In 17 games played this year, he has homered in two of them.
+- He has gone deep in two of 18 games played this season, and in 3.5% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.